Shippable/docs/sources/platform/tutorial/ci/ci-windows.md

 * You can however create more Node pools if you want and change the allocation of nodes amongst your node pools.
 Thereafter you can assign your runSh jobs to a specific Node pool.

 ##4.
+Initialize your BYON node

+* Navigate to the Nodes setting page for your subscription by following the steps documented [here](/platform/tutorial/runtime/byon-centos/#viewing-your-nodes).
+* Initialize your BYON node by following the steps documented [here](/platform/tutorial/runtime/byon-centos/#adding-new-nodes).

+##5.
 Define CI jobs and resources.

 * Your CI jobs and resources are defined in a [shippable.yml](/platform/tutorial/workflow/shippable-yml/) in a repository in a supported SCM.
 The list of supported SCM integrations are documented [here](/platform/integration/overview/#supported-scm-integrations).
 * Create the shippable.yml in any of your configured SCM integration repository.